 Although off-label prescribing is entirely legal and very common, the practice is however less than ideal since it lacks the efficacy and safety studies customary before the widespread use of drugs.

 Pharmacologic superiority of non-steroidal mineralocorticoid blockers has been demonstrated.
-Yet again, clinical trials of Finerenone solely focus on conditions for which far more solutions are available than for primary aldosteronism.
+Yet, clinical trials of Finerenone solely focused on conditions for which far more solutions are available than for primary aldosteronism.

-If you or someone you know has long-standing and/or hard to control hypertension, we invite you to sign the Foundation’s Open Letter to help create the paradigm shift needed to improve treatment of primary aldosteronism.
+If you or someone you know has long-standing and/or hard to control hypertension, we invite you to sign the Foundation’s Open Letter to help create the paradigm shift needed to advance standards of care for patients with PA.

 - John W. Funder, Robert M. Carey, Franco Mantero, M. Hassan Murad, Martin Reincke, Hirotaka Shibata, Michael Stowasser, William F. Young, The Management of Primary Aldosteronism: Case Detection, Diagnosis, and Treatment: An Endocrine Society Clinical Practice Guideline, The Journal of Clinical Endocrinology & Metabolism, Volume 101, Issue 5, 1 May 2016, Pages 1889–1916, DOI: 10.1210/jc.2015-4061